awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-cookies.md

 ## When Does CloudFront Check the Expiration Date and Time in a Signed Cookie?<a name="private-content-check-expiration-cookie"></a>

 To determine whether a signed cookie is still valid, CloudFront checks the expiration date and time in the cookie at the time of the HTTP request\.
-If a client begins to download a large object immediately before the expiration time, the download should complete even if the expiration time passes during the download\.
+If a client begins to download a large file immediately before the expiration time, the download should complete even if the expiration time passes during the download\.
 If the TCP connection drops and the client tries to restart the download after the expiration time passes, the download will fail\.

-If a client uses Range GETs to get an object in smaller pieces, any GET request that occurs after the expiration time passes will fail\.
+If a client uses Range GETs to get a file in smaller pieces, any GET request that occurs after the expiration time passes will fail\.
 For more information about Range GETs, see [How CloudFront Processes Partial Requests for an Object \(Range GETs\)](RangeGETs.md)\.

 ## Sample Code and Third\-Party Tools<a name="private-content-overview-sample-code-cookies"></a>